publicsamples/Shapey/README.md

 ### Carrier
 The carrier is a versatile sample player with controls for position, input gain, smoothing, quantization, and pitch shifting.

-## The Filter
+## The Filter and "VCA"
 The filter is a dual low-pass/high-pass design, similar to the Korg MS-20, capable of operating in serial or parallel.
-Additionally, the "modulator in" control allows the signal from the modulator to be routed directly into the filter.
+Additionally, the "modulator in" control allows the signal from the modulator to be routed directly into the filter, finally there is a simple AHDSR envelope at the end of the chain.

-## The Amp
-Shapey! features a simple AHDSR-controlled VCA.

 ## The Modulators
 The modulation section includes an AHDSR envelope, a looping AR envelope with tempo-synced attack and release stages, a loopable table envelope, and two master LFOs with multiple wave shapes and quantization options.

 ## The Arpeggiator
-A flexible arpeggiator and step sequencer rounds out the feature set, allowing for intricate rhythmic pattern creation.
+A flexible arpeggiator/step sequencer rounds out the feature set.

 ---